webda2l/symfony-docs/http_cache/varnish.rst

 and clear the session when it is no longer needed.
 Alternatively, you can look into :ref:`caching pages that contain CSRF protected forms <caching-pages-that-contain-csrf-protected-forms>`.

-Cookies created in JavaScript and used only in the frontend, e.g. when using Google Analytics, are nonetheless sent to the server.
-These cookies are not relevant for the backend and should not affect the caching decision.
-Configure your Varnish cache to `clean the cookies header`_.
-You want to keep the session cookie, if there is one, and get rid of all other cookies so that pages are cached if there is no active session.
-Unless you changed the default configuration of PHP, your session cookie has the name ``PHPSESSID``:
+Cookies created in JavaScript and used only on the frontend, such as those from Google Analytics, are still sent to the server.
+These cookies are not relevant for backend processing and should not influence the caching logic.
+To ensure this, configure your Varnish cache to `clean the cookies header`_ by retaining only essential cookies (e.g., session cookies) and removing all others.
+This allows pages to be cached when there is no active session.

+If you are using PHP with its default configuration, the session cookie is typically named ``PHPSESSID``.
+Additionally, if your application depends on other critical cookies, such as a ``REMEMBERME`` cookie for :doc:`remember me </security/remember_me>` functionality or a trusted device cookie for two-factor authentication, these cookies should also be preserved.

 .. configuration-block::

     .. code-block:: varnish4

         sub vcl_recv {
-            // Remove all cookies except the session ID. if (req.http.Cookie) {
+            // Remove all cookies except for essential ones. if (req.http.Cookie) {
                 set req.http.Cookie = ";" + req.http.Cookie;
                 set req.http.Cookie = regsuball(req.http.Cookie, "; +", ";");
-                set req.http.Cookie = regsuball(req.http.Cookie, ";(PHPSESSID)=", "; \1=");
+                set req.http.Cookie = regsuball(req.http.Cookie, ";(PHPSESSID|REMEMBERME)=", "; \1=");
                 set req.http.Cookie = regsuball(req.http.Cookie, ";[^ ][^;]*", "");
                 set req.http.Cookie = regsuball(req.http.Cookie, "^[; ]+|[; ]+$", "");